 If you would like to create your own summary report, start by naming your report and adding filters, according to the main report creation process, then under the Preview, select a Summary Report, instead of a Tabular one.
 Click Show to choose whether you want to display record counts and/or details.

 Selecting a summary report will allow you to drag fields (from the right side of your screen) by which you want to group the report.
 You can use the same fields and drag them as columns onto your report.
-When your field will create a group, you will see a green highlight onto the area where the group will be display.
+When your field will create a group, you will see a green highlight onto the area where the group will be displayed.
 When the field will add a column, you will see a black line that shows the position of the new column.

 When grouped, your report will look like this: